Surgeon24/SpaceInvaders/docs/README.md

 ### TESTING

-Testing with coverage shows us weak results, mostly because there are many primitive getters and setters that weren't tested, also as constructors.\
+Testing with coverage shows us solid results, but not perfect.
+Mostly because there are many primitive getters and setters that weren't tested, as well as constructors, music libraries that are difficult to test.\
-(more tests will be implemented in future updates, also TDD methodology will be represented)

 ![Test coverage](/docs/images/testResults.png "Test with coverage")